laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

-# Start Testing Your Code in Less Than 5 Minutes with Laravel
+# Start testing your code in less than 5 minutes with Laravel

 Coding is fun, but debugging?
 Not so much.
 That's why testing is crucial for the success of your project.
 I will show you how easy it is to start testing your Laravel applications.
 Let's break the ice once and for all!